KimeraMoses/racquetpass/README.md

 REACT_APP_COUNTRY_CODE=+256
 ```

+5- For the project to run properly, ensure that you have installed node version of v16.16.0 and above

-4- Install npm modules
+6- Install npm modules

 ```sh
 npm i
 ```

-5- Build the app
+7- Build the app

 ```sh
 npm run build
 ```

-6- Copy the contents `/build` folder to the root of your host with Nginx/Apache and SSL.
+8- Copy the contents `/build` folder to the root of your host with Nginx/Apache and SSL.

-7- Proceed to setup the API at the _REACT_APP_BASEURL_ if not done already.
+9- Proceed to setup the API at the _REACT_APP_BASEURL_ if not done already.

 # End